Woman food shopping from selection of fried snacks

 People involved

 • Community advisors’ group: based locally in Aberdeen.
-This group includes representatives from the Aberdeen City Council, third sector and community organisations, as well as people with lived experience of food insecurity and obesity.
+This group included representatives from the Aberdeen City Council, third sector and community organisations, as well as people with lived experience of food insecurity and obesity.

 Man food shopping for honey